On behalf of The Law Office of Gustavo E. Frances, P.A.

 Having a discussion about prenuptial agreements is perhaps the most unromantic thing that you can do with your fiancé.
 However, it may be a necessary conversation for your relationship.
 Nonetheless, prenuptial agreements have some negative stigma attached, even if they may be beneficial.

-The Law Office of Gustavo E. Frances, P.A. has enough experience as a Fort Lauderdale family law attorney and with this type of agreement to know that this negative stigma is often unwarranted.
+The Law Office of Gustavo E. Frances, P.A. has enough experience as a Fort Lauderdale family law lawyer and with this type of agreement to know that this negative stigma is often unwarranted.
 Below are just a few of the common misconceptions associated with creating a prenuptial agreement in Florida.

 Anyone can create a prenuptial agreement.
 While many people make them because they are concerned about sharing the wealth in the event of a divorce, there are many other reasons to create this type of document as well.
 For example, you may want to set out specific agreements regarding inheritances for children outside of the marriage.
 Your prenuptial agreement can describe assets that you would like left to your children instead of your spouse.

 Prenups can also designate how future debts may be distributed as well.
 Imagine that one spouse is going to be starting up a new business after the marriage.
 That business may require that the spouse incur a significant amount of debt.
 Your prenuptial agreement can set out that that debt is one spouse’s obligation alone.

 You may be surprised at the goals that a prenuptial agreement can accomplish.
 Talking to a family law attorney in Fort Lauderdale about your options will help you get a feel for what you can and cannot do.

 - Myth: Talking About Divorce Can Increase Your Likelihood of Getting Divorced